Halston: Popularity

 In 1973, Halston sold his line to Norton Simon, Inc. for $16 million but remained its principal designer.
 This afforded him creative control with near unlimited financial backing.
-In 1975, Max Factor released Halston's first namesake fragrance for women.
+Later in the same year he participated to the historic Battle of Versailles Fashion Show.
+In 1975, Max Factor released Halston's first namesake fragrance for women (Halston Classic by perfumer Bernard Chant).
 By 1977, sales from the perfume had generated $85 million.
 Throughout the 1970s, Halston had expanded his line to include menswear, luggage, handbags, lingerie and bedding.
 Vogue later noted that Halston was responsible for popularizing caftans, which he made for Jacqueline Kennedy; matte jersey halter top dresses; and polyurethane in American fashion.

 Halstonettes

 As Halston's popularity and fame grew, those he worked with also became well known.
 His favored models included Pat Cleveland, Anjelica Huston, Heidi Goldberg, Karen Bjornson, Beverly Johnson, Nancy North, Chris Royer, Alva Chinn, Connie Cook, and Pat Ast.
 This entourage of models were eventually dubbed “The Halstonettes” by fashion journalist André Leon Talley.
 The Halstonettes appeared together in editorials and ads for Halston clothing and cosmetics and appeared at many Halston-related events.
 The troupe often travelled with Halston, attended his galas, acted as his muses, and reflected ethnic diversity (Halston was one of the first major designers to hire models of different races to walk in his shows and appear in his ads).